mckennalab/FlashFry/README.md

  --enzyme spcas9ngg
 ```

 discover candidate targets and their potential off-target in the test data (takes a few seconds).
-This is using the EMX1 guide with some random sequence flanking the target sequence:
+This is using the EMX1 target with some random sequence flanking the target sequence:

 ```shell
 java -Xmx4g -jar FlashFry-assembly-1.3.jar \